readium/ts-toolkit/docs/protection/solutions.md

 # Proposed solutions for limiting over-sharing of Web Publications

+## Introduction

+This section lists techniques adequate for solving the [problems detailed in the previous part of this work](../problems.md).

+These techniques are implemented in a [demo tool available online](https://webpub-protect.herokuapp.com/app/).
+This demo tool will be updated during the year 2021, in the course of the developement of Readium Web.

 ## Control access to the publication

 1.1/ Allow access to publications to authorized users only.